Aicent-Stack/manifesto/rfcs/RFC-003-RPKI-IMMUNITY.md

 ---

-### 4. Technical Heritage & Evolution
+### 4. Technical Foundation & Immune Evolution
-*Inspired by the foundational work of **RFC 6480** (Resource Public Key Infrastructure), this protocol evolves routing security into the realm of **nanosecond AI impulse telemetry**.
-While legacy RPKI secures the "Dumb Pipe" addresses of the old internet, Aicent RPKI secures the "Living Intelligence" of the AI Organism.
-We maintain the ROA (Route Origin Authorization) philosophy but implement it at the bit-stream level for a Sovereign future.*
+*Activating the flagship coordinates of RPKI.com, RFC-003 establishes the Immune-Infrastructural Interface for the Aicent Stack.
+This strategic namespace serves as the primary anchor for a zero-trust biological defense layer that secures the "Data Soul" of autonomous AI organisms.
+While legacy security models were architected as perimeter walls, RPKI is engineered as a reflexive immunity protocol—executing parallel tensor watermarking and SIMD-accelerated triage to achieve deterministic pathogen isolation in < 300µs, ensuring the absolute integrity of every cognitive pulse.*

 ---

 **SYSTEM STATUS: HOMEOTASIS**
 *"Security is not a wall; it is a reflex."*